How to Go Letterboxing

 Letterboxing is a super fun scavenger hunt game that will get you and your kids outside and enjoying nature

-I’ve had several people ask me what letterboxing is, and so I’m finally getting around to answering that question.
+Several people have asked what letterboxing is, and so I’m finally getting around to answering that question.

 Letterboxing is basically a scavenger hunt.
 It is similar to geocaching in that you are going on a treasure hunt for a box, but you don’t use GPS at all.
 Instead, you go online to find the clues to letterboxes hidden in your area—kind of like treasure maps—and then you go on an adventure to find the boxes.
 Letterboxing is a wonderful way to learn more about the area where you live, get a little exercise, and have some good, free fun!